sairajat/2024.sairajat.github.io/content/authors/admin/_index.md

 ---
 Dr. Rajat Arora graduated with a Ph.D. in the field of Computational Mechanics from Carnegie Mellon University (CMU).
 His research at the time focused on numerical analysis, material science, and scientific software development.

-Currently, Dr. Arora is a research scientist at Siemens Technology where his research focuses on developing computational and (physics-informed) machine learning tools to accelerate scientific discovery and engineering design.
-Prior to joining Siemens, Dr. Arora worked at Ansys, Inc. where he made notable enhancements to the core solver of the Twin Builder product.
+Currently, Dr. Arora is a senior member of techical staff at AMD.
+Prior to joining AMD, he was a research scientist at Siemens Technology where his research focused on developing computational and (physics-informed) machine learning tools to accelerate scientific discovery and engineering design.
+Dr. Arora worked at Ansys, Inc. before joining Siemens where he made notable enhancements to the core solver of the Twin Builder product.

 <!-- His interests involve developming high performance computing softwares. -->